 The reason for brown leaves is usually because of this contrast in humidity as the low humidity saps moisture from the ferns leaves turning them brown and crispy as this is contrary to their preferred conditions.

-There are several factors that can exacerbate low humidity in the home and turn ferns brown such as:
+Several factors can exacerbate low humidity in the home and turn ferns brown such as:

 - Air conditioning.
-The air circulated by air conditioning not only create an unfavorable air current but also dries the air and turns the ferns leaf tips brown.
+The air circulated by air conditioning not only creates an unfavorable air current but also dries the air and turns the fern leaf tips brown.

 - Forced air.
-Similar to air conditioning, forced air creates a current of dry air which lowers humidity, increases the temperature (which also dries out the soil more quickly and ferns prefer a temperature range of 65°F to 75°F and causes leaves to turn brown and crispy.
+Similar to air conditioning, forced air creates a current of dry air which lowers humidity, increases the temperature (which also dries out the soil more quickly and Ferns prefer a temperature range of 65°F to 75°F and causing leaves to turn brown and crispy.

 However, even without these factors reducing humidity, the average humidity of your home is still likely to be far too low for your fern plant to tolerate.